abdur-im/data-analysis-projects/Covid_Mitigation_Measures/codebook.md

 This dataset stores the impact of various mitigation strategies during the initial stages of COVID-19, specifically between 01 February 2020 and 31 August 2020.

 ### **Source:**
 Data originated from the 'Coronavirus (COVID-19) In-depth Dataset' from Kaggle.
 [Link to Source](https://www.kaggle.com/datasets/pranjalverma08/coronavirus-covid19-indepth-dataset?select=owid-covid-data+%281%29.csv).
-Cross-validation was conducted with 'WHO-COVID-19-global-data.csv'.
-[Link to WHO Data](https://covid19.who.int/data).

 ### **General Information:**
 - **Date of Last Update:** 2021 (2 years ago from the current year)
 - **Number of Observations:** 35145 entries (excluding the header row)
-- **Related Documents:** Refer to the `sql_processes.md` for more details on the data cleaning process.
+- **Related Documents:** Refer to the [sql_processes.md](https://github.com/abdur-im/data-analysis-projects/blob/main/Covid_Mitigation_Measures/sql_processes.md) for more details on the data cleaning process.

 ## Variable Information